Miriam-Zu/Ovarian/README.md

 ## Data Availability

 - The raw data is available on Zenodo.
-- Data resulting from the second feature filtering method is available in the `data_16_ab.csv` file.
+- Data resulting from the second feature filtering method in `feature_filtering.Rmd` is available in the `data_16_ab.csv` file.
 All analysis on these data can be reproduced with `ML_atom_SFM_16f.ipynb`.